liao961120/concordancer/README.md

 This will open a query interface where you can interact with the corpus.

 Currently, due to the conflicts between some CQL metacharacters and URI special characters, some query may break.
-Avoid this by NOT using characters such as **`{`, `}`**
+Avoid this by NOT using characters such as **`{` and `}`** (other metacharacters not tested yet).

 ## Supported CQL features